Ed is new in town and living the life of a loner.

 Ed is on the phone with Asbhy, impatient wondering where he is.

 The film boasts a handful of big names: Wolff, Rourke, Silverman, and Roberts, to name a few.
 With such a line up, viewers might leave the film feeling like some characters, and their accompanying storylines, could have been developed more.
 There are a lot of small plotline occurring simultaneously: a coming-of-age story, paired with teenage romance, along with bits of action and adventure.
 All of these are tied through similar comedic elements, though the plot and characters still leave you wanting more—especially with the talent onboard.
 With that, Wolff’s role as charming yet awkward teen, one he’s taken on a few times, panned out well with this script.
-Wolff doesn’t overplay a character, and always reaches a realistic balance in his acting.
+Wolff doesn’t overplay his character, and always reaches a realistic balance in his acting.
 Without him in the leading role, the film would fall short.

 Ed goes to help Ashby after he finds him collapsed on his porch..